0x69ED75/Calculator/README.md

 # Calculator
 A basic calculator I have made to learn JavaFX and to try and use some OOP.

-- Currently only supports: addition, subtraction, multiplication and division of both whole and decimal numbers.
+- Currently only supports: addition, subtraction, multiplication and division of both whole and decimal numbers, as well as negative numbers.

 TODO list:
-- Add error handling
+- Add error handling - 25% complete.
 - Improve object oriented-ness
-- Improve "Operators" class where the mathematics takes place, as currently I am not happy with how everything is calculated, although, it will work for now.
+- Improve "Operators" class, it is an exponential growing mess with every feature added.

 ![screenshot](https://cdn.upload.systems/uploads/1PukZdQF.gif)